Bullying and harassment policy

-4. Tell Wellcome’s Director of Grants when a formal investigation has been opened into an allegation of bullying or harassment.
+4. Tell Wellcome’s Director of Research Funding when a formal investigation has been opened into an allegation of bullying or harassment.
 This should include a brief factual statement about the nature of the allegation.
 For example, bullying of junior staff members in a research group.

 We reserve the right to ask for the name of the employee whose conduct is being investigated, where we consider that we have a legitimate interest in doing so.

 This applies to any employee at the organisation who is associated with:

 - a grant application under consideration (either as a lead applicant, sponsor or supervisor)